Finnish Jaegers I World War I

-After the outbreak of World War I, in November 1914, the government of the Russian Empire drew up a program to restrict and Russify the autonomy of the Grand Duchy of Finland.
-As a result, some nationalist Finnish patriots were reluctant to fight for the Russian Empire and turned to Russia's enemy, Germany, to help prepare troops for Finland's independence struggle against Russia.
+After the outbreak of World War I, the Russian Imperial government developed a program of limiting the autonomy of the Grand Duchy of Finland and Russification in November 1914.
+Therefore, some of the nationally minded Finnish patriots did not want to fight on the side of the Russian Empire and turned to Russia's enemy, Germany, to help prepare troops for Finland's independence struggles against Russia.

 More information sources